 Ongoing Prevention and Awareness Programs: Currently, ongoing prevention and awareness programs include the assignment of refresher training on the EVERFI training modules every two years for those students in 4-year programs.
 In addition, the Student Government Association (SGA) has been working on an on-going campaign to ensure that students have additional opportunities to receive information regarding the prevention of sexual assault, dating violence, domestic violence and stalking.
 The campaign will include items such as a "take back the night" event.
-The SGA will work with the Office of Student Services and Student Engagement to ensure that, in addition to the ongoing EVERFI training; effective ongoing programs are developed and presented to the student population.
+The SGA will work with SSSE to ensure that, in addition to the ongoing EVERFI training; effective ongoing programs are developed and presented to the student population.